 The duties on spirits are on a proof gallon basis.
 They do not apply to denatured alcohol intended for use in the arts and industries, or for fuel, light or power, or any mechanical purpose.
-Canadian brandy (a spirit distilled exclusively from juices of native fruits without the addition of sweetening materials) is subject to an excise duty.
+Canadian brandy (distilled exclusively from juices of native fruits without the addition of sweetening materials) is subject to an excise duty.
 Excise duties are imposed on tobacco, cigars and cigarettes in addition to the special excise taxes.

 Customs duties.
-Most goods imported into Canada are subject to customs duties at various rates as provided by tariff schedules.
+Many goods imported into Canada are subject to customs duties at various rates as set out in the customs tariff.
 Customs duties which once were the chief source of revenue for the country have declined in importance as a source of revenue to the point where they now provide less than 10% of the total.
 Quite apart from its revenue aspects, however, the tariff still occupies an important place as an instrument of economic policy.

-The Canadian tariff consists mainly of four sets of rates - general preferential, British preferential, most-favoured-nation and general.
-The general preferential rates apply to goods imported from designated developing countries.
-The British preferential rates are applied to imported commodities shipped directly to Canada from countries within the British Commonwealth.
-Rates lower than the British preferential are applied on certain goods imported from designated Commonwealth countries.
+The customs tariff provides for four sets of rates - general preferential, British preferential, most-favoured-nation and general.
+The general preferential rates apply to certain goods imported from designated developing countries.